 The primary vehicular access to the park is off Cliff Street.
-This road was built in 2008 with partial funding from the federal government.
-The road was designed to accommodate emergency vehicles and tour buses, as well as regular park users.
+This road was built in 2008 with partial funding from the Federal Government.
+The road was designed to accomodate emergency vehicles and tour busses, as well as regular park users.
 One regional transit stop is available to access the park on Comox Road.